Uproar over Biden's campaign shows no signs of abating. Manchin is latest to call for a new nominee

 “It would be wrong, and I think unlawful, in accordance to some of these states’ rules for a handful of people to go in a back room and switch it out because they don’t like the candidate any longer.
 That’s not how this is supposed to work," he said.

 Manchin was on CNN's “State of the Union,” ABC's “This Week” and CBS' “Face the Nation.”
-Khanna was on ABC and Johnson was on ABC and CNN.
+Khanna was on ABC.
+Johnson was on ABC and CNN.
+Phillips was on CBS and Clyburn appeared on CNN.

 Superville reported from Rehoboth Beach, Delaware.